pjehan/FlexibleJS/README.md

 There is 7 component types:

 #### Input
-The input component can be use to display any HTML input element.
+The input component can be used to display any HTML input element.
 ```json
 {
   "id": "component-identifier",